katskillskat/katskills-org/index.md

 ### Welcome to Katskills.org
 This free website is used to share information and collect ideas.
 The goal is to start having conversations about:
-- Living in the Central Catkills
+- Living in the Catkills
 - Things we would like to improve
 - Plans & projects to create change